matthabermehl/alphavid/README.md

 		}
 	});

   This is currently in pre-alpha.
-Pull requests welcome.u
+Pull requests welcome.